rishabh98080/AppImage-Installer-for-Ubuntu/README.md

 Uninstall: Click Uninstall Selected App and confirm your choice in the pop-up dialog.

 And you're done!
 The app should now be available in (or removed from) your system's application menu.
 You might need to log out and back in for the menu to refresh.

+A Note on the Source Code
+This release provides a standalone executable for ease of use.
+While this is the primary version being released, the project can always be improved in the future.
+The full Python source code is available in the project's repository for those who wish to view it, modify it, or contribute.

 Contributing
 Got ideas to make this better?
 Feel free to fork the repo and create a pull request, or open an issue with the "enhancement" tag.